samuelstaylor/Classical-Coulomb-Explosion/README.md

         molecule.inp file: Must be in the same directory that you are in when you run the program.
 Needed in order to access the number of atoms, species, and positions of atoms in a molecule, and charge of each atom.

         seeds.inp file: A list of seeds for each Coulomb explosion simulation.

+        temperature_ions - Temperature of the molecule in kelvin

 For Run-type 2 (semi-classical):